 Diseases & Pests

 The most common pests that you can encounter whilst caring for your philodendron are aphids and mealybugs.
 Other common diseases that can affect philodendron is Erwinia Bligh.
-For a wide range of information on combating a large range of indoor plant diseases and pests click here.
+For a wide range of information on combating a large range of indoor plant diseases and pests see all pests and diseases.

 Like most philodendron, autumn philodendron are considered to be toxic if ingested to humans and animals.
 All philodendron plants contain calcium oxalate crystals which are toxic to both humans and animals.
 Symptoms include a burning sensation and swelling of the lips, mouth, throat and tongue.

 Please seek urgent medical attention if symptoms occur and you have difficulties breathing.